How can we help?

 You need to provide the information to us within 21 days of receiving our request.

-When we receive the requested information, we will provide a final written within 21 days.
+When we receive the requested information, we will provide a final written response within 21 days.

 If we do not receive the requested information within 21 days, we will provide a final written response to you within 7 days.